What to think about when buying a new work vehicle 🚚

 How to get the best value for money?

-Having considered many deals on behalf of clients over the years the best value deals are usually had by structuring the deal as follows (best value listed first):
+The best value deals are usually found by buying as follows (best value listed first):

 Cash / outright purchase